Best tips for visiting Malta solo

 I love visiting Malta and it’s one of those places that I could go back to again and again.
-Its position in the Mediterranean means that is a melting pot of cultures and food influences, not to mention it’s strategic wartime location making it rich in history.
+Its position in the Mediterranean means that is a melting pot of cultures and food influences, not to mention its strategic wartime location making it rich in history.
 I adore the Cathedrals, fortresses and beaches.
 Malta has great weather in the summer months and is a safe and easy tourist destination and ideal for solo travel.
+You can easily spend a weekend in Malta or how about 5 days in Malta?

 How much does it cost to visit Malta?